 Old MacDonald: The fourth course at Bandon Dunes pays homage to golf course architect Charles Blair Macdonald by asking one simple question: What would Macdonald have created had the Oregon Coast been his canvas?
 Inspired by Macdonald's iconic work, course architects Tom Doak and Jim Urbina crafted a course that seeks the answer upon vast greens, among myriad angles of play, and from the depths of fierce bunkers.

 Bandon Preserve: A unique experience in every way, Bandon Preserve is a 13-hole par-3 course that delivers a level of enjoyment matched only by the spectacular views.
 Opened in 2012 and designed by Bill Coore and Ben Crenshaw, Bandon Preserve begins high atop a sand dune and rolls down toward the beach.
 The Pacific Ocean provides the backdrop to every hole.
-All net proceeds go directly to the Wild Rivers Coast Alliance, an organization that supports conservation, community, and economy on the southern Oregon Coast.

 And of course, a putting course.
 Our newest addition to the Bandon Dunes family, The Punchbowl is a 100,000-square-foot putting course designed by Tom Doak, with Jim Urbina.

 I cannot wait to visit and play the courses Mike Kaiser has built.
-Of course, there is one guy who has been critical: "You know, everyone crows about Bandon Dunes," Trump told Links magazine in 2010 as he was starting to build a links course north of Aberdeen, Scotland.
+Of course, there is one guy who has been critical: "You know, everyone crows about Bandon Dunes," T@$%&p told Links magazine in 2010 as he was starting to build a links course north of Aberdeen, Scotland.
 "Well, I've been to Bandon Dunes.
 The views there are no better than what we have, and the dunes themselves are like little toys compared to our dunes."